Have you ever wondered why high end speakers cost what they do?

 The concept of active Bi-Amping has been around for decades.
 Active Bi-Amping is universally used in professional audio equipment.
 But it has yet to really penetrate the mainstream DIY audiophile community.
 It’s quite baffling to me why that would be.
 Why do DIY speaker builders still subject themselves to the torture and great expense of designing and building passive crossovers?
 Especially when you consider the inevitably sub-optimum sound quality that will result, for any of the multiple reasons listed below.

 Bi-Amping has historically been considered too expensive for the consumer audio market due to the high cost of electronic active crossovers and need for extra amplifier channels required.
-But that’s rapidly changing due to the availability multi-channel amplifiers at reasonable prices and the introduction of lower cost, high quality Electronic Active Crossovers, such as our XOVER and XAMP series’ of active crossover and Bi-Amplifier boards, or the new plug-n-play Sublime Acoustic K231 Stereo 3-Way Active Crossover unit.
+But that’s rapidly changing due to the availability multi-channel amplifiers at reasonable prices and the introduction of lower cost, high quality Electronic Active Crossovers, such as our XOVER and XAMP series’ of active crossover and Bi-Amplifier boards, or the fully integrated plug-n-play Sublime Acoustic K231 Stereo 3-Way Active Crossover unit.

 Comparing the current cost of Bi-Amping to the cost of today’s high end passive crossovers, where capacitors alone can run into the hundreds of dollars, Bi-Amping is actually now the lower cost and higher quality option today.